What Happens to an Offshore Trust After Death

 A Cook Islands trust deed typically names the settlor as the primary beneficiary during life and designates successor beneficiaries who take over at the settlor’s death.
 The successor beneficiaries are usually the settlor’s spouse, children, or a defined class of descendants.
 The trustee’s role does not change.
 The same trustee company continues to hold legal title to the trust assets, manage the Nevis LLC or Cook Islands LLC, maintain the bank and custodial accounts, and enforce the trust’s protective provisions.

-The practical effect is that assets pass between generations with no title transfer, no probate, and no exposure to U.S. courts.
+Assets pass between generations with no title transfer, no probate, and no exposure to U.S. courts.
 A domestic trust that distributes assets at the settlor’s death puts those assets into the beneficiaries’ personal names, where they become subject to the beneficiaries’ own creditors.
 An offshore trust that continues for successor beneficiaries keeps the assets inside the protected structure.

 The trust protector, if one is appointed, continues to serve or is replaced according to the succession provisions in the trust deed.
 The protector retains the power to remove and replace the trustee, adjust distribution standards, or modify administrative provisions as circumstances change for the new generation of beneficiaries.
+Cook Islands trusts follow a defined governance sequence at death that covers trustee notification, LLC management handoff, and protector succession.

 Probate Avoidance